en de

 Image credit: Nine Barcelona

-Visit „Nine“ and explore another enjoyable place where you can eat very well and heartily.
-Taste your way through a promising menu, which particularly impresses with a high-quality selection of meat and fish, but also lists homemade pasta and antipasti.
+Visit Nine and explore another delightful place where you can eat well and heartily.
+Taste your way through a promising menu that impresses with a high-quality selection of meat and fish, but also lists homemade pasta and antipasti.

-There really is something for everyone here and the high-quality and stylish design of the interior makes this food spot in Barcelona a must for all gourmets, especially for the meat lovers among us.
+There really is something for everyone here, and the high-end, stylish design of the interior makes this food spot in Barcelona a must for all gourmets — especially the meat lovers among us.

 Tip #13: Zenith Brunch & Cocktails